100+ Top Play Resources

 In essence, we need to take play seriously.
 Play has been recognized as a right of every child by the United Nations High Commission for Human Rights.
 It is also the right of teens, adults and seniors.
 As we learn more about the benefits of play, it’s apparent it belongs in living rooms and boardrooms, and in sand lots and parking lots – any place there’s room to move.
 Play sculpts our brains, our bodies, our relationships, and our future.

-Below is a wide ranging – but by no means exhaustive – list of play resources that includes organizations, resources, guidelines and reports, current news stories, books, audio and video, e-newsletters, blogs, twitter hashtags, programs, locations, and events.
+Below is a wide ranging – but by no means exhaustive – list of play resources that includes organizations, resources, guidelines and reports, current news stories, books, audio and video, e-newsletters, blogs, twitter hashtags, image and design collections, programs, locations, and events.

 Play: Organizations (alphabetical)